1Remote/1Remote.github.io/source/docs/pricing.md

 If you are:

 - our donator
-- contributor of 1Remote
+- contributor of {{appname}}

-Please contact us at [veckshawn@gmail.com](mailto:veckshawn@gmail.com), I will send you some free licenses💖.
+Please contact us at [veckshawn@gmail.com], I will send you some free licenses💖.

-Feel free to contact me if you have any questions for these [veckshawn@gmail.com](mailto:veckshawn@gmail.com).
+Feel free to contact me if you have any questions for these [veckshawn@gmail.com].

 {% include 'footer.md' %}